 By default, it will display your traffic by country, however, you can change that by selecting a new source from the dropdown menu on the upper lefthand side of the chart.
 If you have multiple landing pages for your lead magnets, you may want to select Landing Page for a cleaner flow.

 That’s it!
 We hope this post has helped you to learn how to use Google Analytics to discover ideas for lead magnets.
-If you enjoyed this article, you may also want to check out our post on 9 Highly Effective Lead Magnet Ideas to Grow Your Email List.
+If you enjoyed this article, you may also want to check out our post on 63 Lead Magnet Examples to Boost Your Email List Growth.

 How are you using your Google Analytics data?
 Let us know in the comments!